traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 ^ One of my favorite libraries as a dev

+^ had used it before so i was already familiar with it

 ^ Event-based messaging library that works in all browsers/devices

 ^ i created a socketio server to relay the msgs

-^ it was challenging to take on this project and figure out how to get it all to work together.

-^ Used it in my Raspberry Pi art project

-^ Already knew that it works

 ^ Easy setup: node.js server & client libraries